 Visit Ancestral Goa Museum and check out how Goans lived in the early years.
-Also known as the Big Foot Museum (there’s a story behind the foot print left on a rock centuries ago), for the most part, the museum is pretty run down and definitely needs more maintenance.
-But it is a great way to see what life looked like in the ancient times, as well as during the Portuguese times in Goa.
-With homes, people statues, practicing their traditional trades, or celebrating their various festivals, this museum does offer a slice of how Goa lived, worked and celebrated.
+Also known as the Big Foot Museum (there’s a story behind the footprint left on a rock centuries ago), for the most part, the museum is pretty run down and definitely needs more maintenance.
+But it is a great way to see what life looked like in ancient times, as well as during the Portuguese times in Goa.
+With homes, people statues, practising their traditional trades, or celebrating their various festivals, this museum does offer a slice of how Goa lived, worked and celebrated.

 Casa Araujo Alvares

 Visit Casa Araujo Alvares, another one of Loutolim’s really old homes that may not be as grand as the Figueiredo Mansion, but offers a different perspective of Goan homes.
 This one used to be owned by a judge in the old times and his ancestors have now converted it in to a museum.
 They, of course, give you guided tours, but they are also Goa’s first museum to have an automated sound and light effects tour which tells you about how a judge and his family lived in the Portuguese era, which is pretty interesting.

 House No: 2

 Go and grab a meal at House No: 2, and it’s called so as it was the second house ever built in Loutolim.
 Today, it is a lovely restaurant tucked away in this village, serving food on the lovely balcony of this old home.
 The food can be a hit and a miss to be honest, but the ambience more than makes up for it.
 This is more a place to go sit back, relax, get some homemade style food and watch the village life pass you by.
 So grab that drink, order some starters and enjoy all that Loutolim is all about.